felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 We're gonna use S3 with Pentaho further, then before that We'll need to set up the credentials to make it possible.

-For that is requested to have an AWS Access Key ID and Secret Access Key and can get to learn how to get it [here](https://medium.com/@Rajendrasinh/aws-access-key-id-and-secret-access-key-for-iam-user-8e3625ea850)
+For that is requested to have an AWS Access Key ID and Secret Access Key and you can get to learn how to get it [here](https://medium.com/@Rajendrasinh/aws-access-key-id-and-secret-access-key-for-iam-user-8e3625ea850)

 After that you can access the provided [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) by AWS where you can follow the step-by-step guide